carrionbee/Reform-Revolution/README.md

 • Harmonisation and compatibility with 'Private Construction Industry'
 • Harmonisation and compatibility with 'Heart of Appalachia, An Atompunk Mod'
 • Harmonisation and compatibility with 'Laws +'
-• Harmonisation, compatibility [b]and[/b] expansion of 'Working' Hours' Mod
+• Harmonisation, compatibility **and** expansion of 'Working' Hours' Mod

 I hope to expand this mod over time, and if you have feedback please do comment!